Golf (Atari 2600 video game)

 Golf is a 1980 golf video game developed and published by Atari, Inc. and the Atari 2600.
 (Note: The system became known as the Atari 2600 only after the release of the Atari 5200 in 1982.)
 The game allows one or two players to play nine holes of golf, featuring various obstacles.

 Golf was the first game developed by Michael Lorenzen for Atari.
 On his first day of work, Lorenzen was instructed to observe a competitor's version of a golf video game and duplicate it for Atari.
-Lorezen's Golf features similarities to Computer Golf for the Magnavox Odyssey 2, such as the viewpoint appearing closer to the cup.
-Lorezen recalled the development of the game to be stressful, noting that he worked continuously to make the game fit into a two kilobyte ROM cartridge.
+Lorenzen's Golf features similarities to Computer Golf for the Magnavox Odyssey 2, such as the viewpoint appearing closer to the cup.
+Lorenzen recalled the development of the game to be stressful, noting that he worked continuously to make the game fit into a two kilobyte ROM cartridge.

-Lorezen would also make Circus Atari (1980) for Atari and later work at Activision and Accolade before leaving the video game industry.
+Lorenzen would also make Circus Atari (1980) for Atari and later work at Activision and Accolade before leaving the video game industry.
 Retrospective reviews of Golf from Allgame and Electronic Games have been indifferent, with Brett Alan Weiss noting the game's blocky graphics and simple sound hid an "enjoyably challenging" video game.